 And of course you’ll find very little doubt about how exercise persists as one of the very best things you can do to calm your mind and body.
 When it comes to exercise, however, we recommend you time your exercise so it does you the most good without raising your body temperature towards evening.

 Most importantly, however, you must make a commitment to reducing stress in your life, even if you have to wear it down one layer at a time.
+This may be one of the most beneficial and lasting night sweats treatments because of the far reaching and lasting effects of learning how to reduce stress.

 For several decades, synthetic and equine forms of estrogen persisted as the hormones of choice for easing hot flashes in perimenopause and menopause.